 3/ Without investing in SEO the cost of your website will be just that

-Website costs for most companies are a relatively large investment and not getting them to rank means that they remain only a cost rather than lead generating revenue stream.
+Website costs for most companies are a relatively large investment and not getting them to rank means that they remain only a cost rather than a lead generating revenue stream.
 Many companies still spend a huge amount on new websites with little or no budget in place for either its on-going maintenance or on getting it to rank for search engine results.
 Moreover, it pays to invest in your website since it’s money devoted to a sales channel that can serve multiple clients and prospects simultaneously and is open 24/7 365 days a year.

 4/ SEO lets you use the language your customers are using